 Anthony is a transaction manager within Ninety One’s Transaction Management team, which is part of the broader Operations team.
 He has worked on the Emerging Africa Infrastructure Fund (EAIF) since March 2008 and transitioned with the team to Ninety One when the contract transferred in May 2016.
 He is responsible for monitoring, administration, KYC and reporting on the private market portfolios, covering infrastructure, private equity and credit.

 Prior to joining the firm, Anthony was the senior operations, finance and portfolio manager for EAIF and GuarantCo with Frontier Markets Fund Managers and in early 2007 he had worked in Energy Operations with Standard Bank Plc.

 Anthony holds a postgraduate degree in Credit Analysis from Middlesex University London and Bachelor of Science in Information Systems from the University of Westminster.

 Tania de Beer

-Tania is a transaction manager within Investec Asset Management’s Transaction Management team, which is part of the broader Operations team.
+Tania is a transaction manager within Ninety One’s Transaction Management team, which is part of the broader Operations team.
 She is responsible for the management of the Emerging Africa Infrastructure Fund, looking after all relevant obligations and reporting requirements.

 Prior to joining the firm, Tania was an operational risk manager at Investec Specialist Bank, responsible for operational risk and part of the leadership team.
 Prior to that she was a private banker and team leader, servicing clients’ banking and finance needs, whilst heading up teams of bankers.
 Tania was at Investec Specialist Bank for 22 years.

-Thea is a legal advisor at Investec Asset Management.
+Thea is a legal advisor at Ninety One.
 In addition to her general corporate duties, Thea is responsible for legal work on Investec Africa Private Equity and SA and African Credit Strategies.
-As such she is a member of the Investec Credit team.
+As such she is a member of the Ninety One Credit team.

 Thea joined the firm in 2007.